The Steps To Become A Bail Bondsman

 Step Four: Now You’re A Bail Bondsman

-The Bureau may take up to 90 days for your application to be processed.
+The Bureau may take up to 90 days to process your application.
 Each application must be approved at the next meeting of the Bail Bond Enforcement Licensure Board.
 The Bureau will inform you if your application has been approved or denied.